 SEC.
-3.07 LOCATION OF WORK
+3.09 LOCATION OF WORK

-The State will not provide workspace for the contractor.
-The contractor must provide its own workspace.
+The contractor will determine the location where the work is to be performed, completed, and managed, as the State will not provide workspace for the contractor.
+The contractor must provide its personnel with their own workspace.